 (j) is taking action, has taken action or proposes to take action to seek compliance by any person with any duty or obligation under this Act.

-So, as a result of this section, an employee who seeks to raise an issue or concern about the safety implications of receiving a vaccine which their employer has made mandatory, and is treated differently to other employees as a result, is a victim of “discriminatory conduct” under this division.
+So, as a result of this section, an employee who seeks to raise an issue or concern about the safety implications of receiving a vaccine which their employer has made mandatory and is treated differently to other employees as a result, is a victim of “discriminatory conduct” under this division.
 It is quite clear that a direction to receive a medical procedure at risk of termination is a form of economic duress, and so, we’re at risk of breaching the WHS Act prohibitions on discrimination also.

 Workers Compensation